 Satish P. Shenai is an executive director (finance) of our Company.
 He has been associated with our Company since September 13, 1985 and has been in the present position since July 01, 2018.
 He holds a bachelor's degree in engineering (mechanical) from Karnatak University and a master's degree in financial management from University of Bombay.
 He is responsible for all finance related activities of the Company.
-He has about 35 years of experience in finance, accounts, audit, commercial, purchase and project planning.
-He received a gross remuneration of ₹4.78 million in Fiscal Year 2020.
+He has about 33 years of experience in finance, accounts, audit, commercial, purchase and project planning.
+He received a gross remuneration of ₹4.16 million in Fiscal Year 2019.

 Hemant V. Karekar is an executive director (east yard) of our Company.
 He has been associated with our Company since September 30, 1982 and has been in the present position since November 30, 2016.
 He holds a bachelor's degree in mechanical engineering from University of Poona and has completed an advanced diploma in computer software system analysis & application from Maharashtra State Board of Technical Education.
 He is responsible for the design and planning department.
-He has over 38 years of experience in handing divisions and departments related to production, electronic data processing, commercial and services.
+He has over 35 years of experience in handing divisions and departments related to production, electronic data processing, commercial and services.
 He has also acted as the project superintendent of the P-75 Project.
-He is also an occupier for the factory situated in the East Yard.
-He received a gross remuneration of ₹6.70 million in Fiscal Year 2020.
+He received a gross remuneration of ₹4.39 million in Fiscal Year 2019.